On the Tambara Affine Line: Fixed Point Functors and GIT Quotients

 is an element in $\mf{p}(G/H)$.
 By \cref{thm: Tambara prime are radical} this ideal is radical so $x\in \mf{p}(G/H)$ which concludes the proof. \end{proof}

 It follows that the $G$-primes of $R$ and the primes of the fixed point $G$-Tambara functor are in bijection.
-Recall that $\Spec_G(R)$ denotes the set of all $G$-prime ideals of $R$ (\Cref{defn: G-prime ideals}), and $\Spec(\FP(R))$ is the Nakaoka prime ideal spectrum (\cref{definition: nakaoka spectrum}) of the fixed point Tambara functor $\FP(R)$.
+Recall that $\Spec_G(R)$ denotes the set of all $G$-prime ideals of $R$ (\Cref{defn: G-prime ideals}), and $\Spec(\FP(R))$ is the Nakaoka prime ideal spectrum (\cref{definition: nakaoka spectrum}) of the fixed-point Tambara functor $\FP(R)$.

 \begin{corollary} There is a poset isomorphism between $\Spec(\FP(R))$ and $\Spec_G(R)$. \end{corollary}

 This proposition allows us to connect the Tambara spectrum of $\FP(R)$ with the GIT quotient of $\Spec(R)$.
 We first need a lemma.